OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:31

-I myself did not know him, but the reason I came baptising with water was that he might be revealed to Israel.”
+I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.”

 ## John 1:32